 Nomenclature Cards and Sorting Extension

 Once they have an understanding of these four solids, I introduce the 3 part cards and a sorting extension to add interest to this work.
 The sorting activity contains real images and ties in well with our Montessori Solar System Unit Study as well as our current math shelf work.
 As kids increases in their understanding of each solid, we add the associated nomenclature card and sorting extension cards to their shelf work.

 More Montessori Geometric Solids Activities

-In our case, once the geometry is understood, it sets the stage for the practical application of that knowledge through art and everyday exploration.
+In our case, once geometry is understood, it sets the stage for the practical application of that knowledge through art and everyday exploration.
 Kids will notice objects in their environment that have these shapes and they may proudly point them out.
 They may start to grasp the idea that once they have identified the shapes, they can use them to reproduce some of their favorite things on an easel or on paper.
 It encourages a lot of opportunities with art materials.